 Do you know your head from your output jack?
 Whether you’re playing acoustic or electric, knowing the parts of a guitar will help you communicate about your instrument and learn to be a better player.
-Get ready to dive in to this guitar guide and make a vow never to mix up your neck and your fingerboard again!
+Get ready to dive into this guitar guide and you’ll learn never to mix up your neck and fingerboard again!

 Let’s start at the top, or the head, of your guitar.
 You’ll find your tuning keys attached to the head of your guitar.
 These can be turned to loosen or tighten each string and adjust the pitch.
 Many guitar makers also include their brand on the guitar’s headstock.